An aid worker who spent two decades helping people around the globe has

 Some of the bodies were taken to a mortuary at a Chinese temple in Pakse, AFP reported.

-Three bodies draped in blue plastic sheets were seen in the
+Three bodies draped in blue plastic sheets were seen in the building, which was guarded by about 10 policemen, some armed, who turned away onlookers.

 "They are foreigners from the crash," staff at the centre said, adding that their nationalities were unknown.